semihcanaktepe/modelling-of-turkish-verbs/README.md

-# modelling of turkish verbs
+# Modelling of Turkish Verbs
  This includes the morphophonological modelling of Turkish verbs.